UmstadAI/Thread-Uploader/README.md

 2. **Activate the Virtual Environment**
    Ensure that the virtual environment is activated whenever you work with the project.

+## Setting the Thread Fetching Time Limit
+Moderators can dynamically set the time limit for thread fetching by changing the  ```AFTER_DAYS = 7``` in the getter.py.
+So, now it will get threads which are created before 7 days ago.

 ## GPT Model
 You can also use gpt-4-1106-preview model depends on tha API consistency.
 Sometimes it stuck.
 When it is stable, using gpt4 would be better to process.